bwsw/t-streams/docs/source/Ts-Architecture.rst

 1) Producer performs transaction checkpoint/canceling (1.1).
 After receiving the acknowledgment of the ``txn1`` checkpoint/cancel, Producer sends the transaction checkpoint/cancel notification to Subscriber (1.2).
 Server writes the checkpoint operation to Commit Log (1.3).

-2) Subscriber receives checkpoint event and gets informed of ``txn1`` is checkpointed.
+2) Subscriber receives checkpoint event and gets informed of ``txn1`` being checkpointed.
 Or in case of Cancel operation, Subscriber receives notification the ``txn1`` transaction is canceled.
 Now Subscriber can request Server for data in ``txn1`` (2.1).

 3) Server reads data from RocksDB (2.2) and returns them to Subscriber (2.3)